Advertiser Disclosure

 Current mortgage rates in Arkansas

 While mortgage rates are higher now than they have been in recent years, they’re close to the historical average.
-Still, if you’re buying a home in Arkansas, this upward trend in rates could be squeezing your buying power.
-You can use the table above to find competitive home purchase and refinance offers.
-Compare, apply and start saving today.
+The good news is that home prices in Arkansas have moderated over the past year, according to ATTOM.
+Cities like Little Rock have seen no change in the median sales price year-over-year, and the state median price of $215,000 is one of the lowest in the U.S. Still, if you’re buying a home in Arkansas, the upward trend in rates could be squeezing your buying power. c

 Refinance rates in Arkansas